ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 This reduces memory usage by roughly 100MB on my laptop
 ### Antipattern Category
+New:Hard-coded-timing
 ### Keyword
 memory
 ### Note
+Garbage collector set to a timeratio of 20.

 ## Commit #522
 ### Hash